Inessa Lee

-Inessa Lee is a singer and songwriter best known for her American Idol appearance and her U.S. Billboard charting single "Gimme All (Ring My Bell)".
+Inessa Lee is a singer, songwriter, and social activist best known for her American Idol appearance and her U.S. Billboard charting single "Gimme All (Ring My Bell)".
 She was named in 2024 the number 1 vintage TikTok influencer for her Betty Boop parodies on social media.
-In 2025, she appeared on the cover of FHM as the incarnation of Betty Boop.

 Career

 2010–2011 American Idol and "Insane in F#"

 The singer gained international fame in early 2011 as a result of her appearance on the tenth season of the television series American Idol as the most prominent contestant from San-Francisco.
 MTV News portrays her as a "sexy video vixen."

 Her song "Insane in F#" was aired on November 5, 2011 in the Lifetime original movie Cheyenne, a part of Five (for the Cure), directed by Penelope Spheeris (Wayne's World).

 2011 "You Turn Me On"

 In 2011, the singer co-wrote "You Turn Me On" that was nominated for a 2011 HMMA Hollywood Music in Media Award (Dance Category) and was a finalist in the 2011 ISC International Songwriting Competition (Dance/Electronica).

 In October 2013, the singer released a machinima music video "You Turn Me On" filmed by Pia Klaar based on the song of the same title in the 3D virtual world Second Life.

 "You Turn Me On" has been featured in commercials for CBS TV shows including The Big Bang Theory, Good Wife, How I Met Your Mother, The Millers, The Price Is Right, Undercover Boss, The Young and the Restless.